flrrth/pico-htu21d/README.md

 ![Fritzing wiring for the example code.](images/HTU21D.png "Fritzing")

 ## Customizing configuration
-The default settings uses a 12 bits resolution for the relative humidity and a 14 bits resolution for the temperature.
+The default settings use a 12 bits resolution for the relative humidity and a 14 bits resolution for the temperature.
 The heater is disabled and the measurements include the CRC results.

 The next example uses a customized configuration: